MonkeScripts/ros2-docker/README.md

     && bloom-generate rosdebian && fakeroot debian/rules binary \
     && cd ../ && apt-get install -y ./*.deb && rm ./*.deb
 ```

+### 2. Husarnet

+- For now, install and join the network outside Docker.
+Unable to join while building the Docker containers.
+- For now, run `husarnet-dds singleshot` inside the running container.
+No effect when starting in Dockerfiles.

+### 3. Sourcing of ROS Workspaces on Entry

+- Only the first terminal instance running the Docker container source the ROS workspaces automatically.
+Subsequent instances do not.